yuqing19118/traitevoOUshift/README.md

-# trait evolution under OU model with shifts

-## Background

-The bootstrap method is now widely used in many research projects, especially in some cases
-when the sample size is small.
-The bootstrap method relies on randomly sampling with replacement
-and used for generating the estimators based on the sampling from certain distribution.
-The estimators produced by bootstrap are more accurate than directly measuring with sample
-variance and sample distribution.

-The bootstrap method is also beneficial for biostatistics, especially in the study of the
-evolutionary tree.
-In the real world, the data that has been collected is rare for each species,
-so using bootstrap method can produce a larger sample size and more accurate results for
+# Project Title
+The procedure for accurate bootstrap support that measures shifts on a phylogenetic tree

+# Overview of the research
+I began conducting this research project in Biostatistics Department under the supervision of
-further analysis.
-In my research, I focused on the methodology of the bootstrap method on the
+Professor Cecile Ane since Spring 2016.In this study, I focus on the methodology of the bootstrap
-phylogenetic tree which is a diagram showing the evolutionary relationships among different species.
+procedure of shift detection on the phylogenetic (genealogical) tree which is a diagram showing

-## Overview of the research

-I conduct this research project with the help from Professor Cecile Ane.
-My research project title is “the procedure of bootstrap for high support of shift detection
-on phylogenetic tree”.
-The shift means the place on the phylogenetic tree where dynamic
+the evolutionary relationships among different species.
+A shift indicates a place on the phylogenetic tree
-diversification occurs.Higher precision for detecting the shift is important because it
+where dynamic diversification of morphological traits has occurred.
+Higher precision for detecting shifts
-justifies the places where the significantly morphological changes happened on the tree.
-Furthermore,
+is important because it points out the places where major morphological changes have happened on the tree.
-it helps biologists figure out the relations with certain species which are morphologically similar
+Furthermore, it helps biologists figure out the relations among certain species which are morphologically
-and explore how they evolve into current states.
-The shifts show the process on how they evolve,
+identical and explore how they evolved into their current status.

-and it is essential to make the detection as precise as possible.
-In the first part of experimental research, I used Lizard data from `l1ou` package.
-Later, after I derive a more “accurate” procedure for shift detection and methodology for bootstrap,
-I will apply it on the flower samples.
+I used R packages [`l1ou`](https://github.com/khabbazian/l1ou) and [`phylolm`](https://github.com/lamho86/phylolm) in this research project.